The British Army is standing up its new 'Ranger Regiment' today, 1 December.

-The thousand-strong Ranger Regiment will be "open to anybody in the Armed Forces", according to the Chief of the Defence Staff, General Sir Nick Carter.
+Set to be at the heart of a Special Operations Brigade, the thousand-strong Ranger Regiment will be "open to anybody in the Armed Forces", according to the former Chief of the Defence Staff, General Sir Nick Carter.

 The new Special Operations Brigade will replace the existing Specialised Infantry Group, and the Army hopes to be able to deploy it by 2022.